Check PC Hardware Manufacturer & Model via WMIC in CMD

 WMIC get diskdrive model size manufacturer

-This command will display the model, size, and serial number of all disk drives connected to your computer.
-You can use this information to determine if you need to upgrade or replace a drive.
+This shows the model, size, and serial number of all your disk drives, helping you decide if you need more space or a new drive.

 wmic path win32_videocontroller get name